 Theme: Human Rights/ Disability

-Goal of the project: Lorena is the founder of Fundación Comparlante, an online accessible platform where people with disabilities can access quality products and services.
-Her wish is to bring a positive change in Latin Amarica where persons with disabilities are often excluded, vulnerable and invisible.
+Goal of the project: Lorena is the founder of Fundación Comparlante, a social-tech venture where Latin entrepreneurs unite to create innovative solutions under the goal of achieving a more accessible world for persons with disabilities.
+Her vision is to bring a positive change in Latin Amarica where persons with disabilities are often excluded, vulnerable and invisible.

 Name: Marlyse Ashu Egbe

 Goal of the project: Marlyse lost interest in learning when she constantly received low grade at school.
-After battling to regain her self-esteem, she now wants to help children and young people in Cameroon who have the same struggle.
-She believes that low graders also deserve scholarships and good job opportunities, and she is on a mission to helping children discover their passions and realize that their dreams are valid.
+After battling to regain her self-esteem, she now started Wokome, an organisation that supports children and young people in Cameroon who face similar struggles.
+Marlyse believes that low graders also deserve scholarships and good job opportunities, and she is on a mission to helping children discover their passions and realize that their dreams are valid.

 Name: Navina Gyawali